-For a comprehensive guide to social media see the The Power of Being a Girl Communications Toolkit by YWCA Canada.
+For a quick guide to social media see the Social & Digital Media Toolkit by Girls Human Rights Hub.

 4. Prepare for Major Disputes

 Prepare a plan for addressing seemingly unresolvable disputes.
 This process may start with informal meetings between the concerned neighbour or group and senior management or the service provider's board.
 You may want to form a committee to address such a dispute or involve a professional mediator.